-If I am sensitive to loud noises, bright lights and other production effects, there are a few moments in Act 1 that I might want to know about in advance so that I can prepare my coping tools:
+If I am sensitive to loud noises, bright lights and other production effects, there are a few moments in Act 1 that I might want to know about in advance so that I can prepare my coping tools (the pre-warning light mentioned above will also assist me with this):

-- About one minute into the show, the enchantress appears after the narrator says 'the old woman's ugliness melted away' and very bright strobe lights flash at the audience. - Part way through the song 'Belle' the townspeople clump together and point out Belle is 'nothing like the rest of us'.
-Gaston makes his entrance and a gunshot noise is heard.
+- About one minute into the show, the enchantress appears after the narrator says, 'the old woman's ugliness melted away' and very bright strobe lights flash at the audience. - Part way through the song 'Belle' the townspeople clump together and point out Belle is 'nothing like the rest of us'.
+Gaston makes his entrance, and a gunshot noise is heard.
 Theatrical smoke comes out of the gun, but it is a prop (not a real gun). - When Belle's father (Maurice) goes to the fair, he is chased by some wolves.
+A sneak peek of this scene was shown during the pre-show welcome.
 Flashing lights, loud noises and projections are used to create a scary scene. - Lumiere has flames that come out of his candlesticks this is controlled fire that is safe. - When the enchanted objects first meet Maurice, the Beast roars and speaks loudly but you can't see him just yet.
 When he makes his entrance, lights flash.
 He roars to scare Maurice. - About 30 minutes into the show, Maurice is trapped in the dungeon.
-The Beast growls from the shadows and this loud sound comes out of speakers behind you.
-He also growls loudly at Lumiere. - When Belle is locked in her room, Mrs Potts comes to visit.
+The Beast growls from the shadows and also growls loudly at Lumiere. - When Belle is locked in her room, Mrs Potts comes to visit.
 They are surprised by Madame (Wardrobe) who yells 'careful!' very loudly.
 Her voice can get quite high pitched when she's excited.